 - 150 ml (5.5fl oz) Juice of 2 oranges Make up with water if not enough

 - 50 g (2oz) butter, unsalted

-- 1 tbsp rose syrup (I use Monin's) optional - just enough to brush on a glaze
+- 1 tablespoon rose syrup (I use Monin's) optional - just enough to brush on a glaze

 - 1 ready-rolled puff pastry Cut out 6 circles to the size of your moulds using a cookie cutter

-- 1 tbsp icing (confectioner's) sugar for dusting
+- 1 tablespoon icing (confectioner's) sugar for dusting

 Caramelised Apple Tatins